German government response to the COVID-19 pandemic: Reappraisal

+Procurement of masks in early 2020

+In late June 2025, former health minister Spahn had to answer questions from the Budget Committee over his procurement of masks in early 2020 at very high prices.
+The potential expenses for the health ministry resulting from over 100 court cases by mask suppliers whose orders had been rejected by the government were estimated to run to 2.3 billion euros, or possibly up to 3.5 billion euros with interest and legal expenses added.
+The publishing of the former figure had prompted health minister Lauterbach, Spahn's successor, to initiate a reappraisal of the procurement of masks under the direction of Margarethe Sudhof.
+On 5 July, several media carried details of a 168-page report by Sudhof that had previously been released by Health Minister Nina Warken only in redacted form.
+The published passages stirred a heated debate about the decisions by Spahn, with the Greens alleging that Warken had deliberately tried to conceal his responsibility in the procurement.
+Spahn called the allegations "malicious insinuations", and insisted that he had not conducted any negotiations for mask procurement.
+The creation of an investigating committee (Untersuchungsausschuss) was considered unlikely by observers, due to the rejection of the Greens and the Left Party to vote together with the AfD in this matter.

 Timeline

 January 2020

 On 22 January 2020, the German government considered the spread of COVID-19 as a "very low health risk" for Germans and the virus in general as "far less dangerous" than SARS.
 New travel advisories would not be necessary.

 On 27 January, after the first infections in Germany, the government continued to regard the probability of a spread as "very low".
 Even if individual cases emerged, authorities would be able to treat them.

 At a press conference on 28 January, the Federal Minister of Health, Jens Spahn, stated that he was only worrying about conspiracy theories that were circulating on the Internet, and that the Federal Government would counter this problem through full transparency.
 Hotlines were established to calm down worried callers.
 After a case was suspected in a Lufthansa plane, the company suspended all flights to China.

 On 29 January, the government ordered pilots of flights from China to describe the health status of their passengers and ordered passengers to fill in a contact document.
 The government and health authorities expected more isolated cases but were confident to prevent further spread.